Television: Mechanical

 Facsimile transmission systems for still photographs pioneered methods of mechanical scanning of images in the early 19th century.
 Alexander Bain introduced the facsimile machine between 1843 and 1846.
 Frederick Bakewell demonstrated a working laboratory version in 1851.
 Willoughby Smith discovered the photoconductivity of the element selenium in 1873.
 As a 23-year-old German university student, Paul Julius Gottlieb Nipkow proposed and patented the Nipkow disk in 1884 in Berlin.
-This was a spinning disk with a spiral pattern of holes in it, so each hole scanned a line of the image.
+This was a spinning disk with a spiral pattern of holes, so each hole scanned a line of the image.
 Although he never built a working model of the system, variations of Nipkow's spinning-disk "image rasterizer" became exceedingly common.
 Constantin Perskyi had coined the word television in a paper read to the International Electricity Congress at the International World Fair in Paris on 24 August 1900.
 Perskyi's paper reviewed the existing electromechanical technologies, mentioning the work of Nipkow and others.
 However, it was not until 1907 that developments in amplification tube technology by Lee de Forest and Arthur Korn, among others, made the design practical.

 The first demonstration of the live transmission of images was by Georges Rignoux and A. Fournier in Paris in 1909.
 A matrix of 64 selenium cells, individually wired to a mechanical commutator, served as an electronic retina.
-In the receiver, a type of Kerr cell modulated the light and a series of differently angled mirrors attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
+In the receiver, a type of Kerr cell modulated the light, and a series of differently angled mirrors attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
 A separate circuit regulated synchronization.
 The 8x8 pixel resolution in this proof-of-concept demonstration was just sufficient to clearly transmit individual letters of the alphabet.
 An updated image was transmitted "several times" each second.

-In 1911, Boris Rosing and his student Vladimir Zworykin created a system that used a mechanical mirror-drum scanner to transmit, in Zworykin's words, "very crude images" over wires to the "Braun tube" (cathode-ray tube or "CRT") in the receiver.
+In 1911 Boris Rosing and his student Vladimir Zworykin created a system that used a mechanical mirror-drum scanner to transmit, in Zworykin's words, "very crude images" over wires to the "Braun tube" (cathode-ray tube or "CRT") in the receiver.
 Moving images were not possible because, in the scanner: "the sensitivity was not enough and the selenium cell was very laggy".

-In 1921, Edouard Belin sent the first image via radio waves with his belinograph.
+In 1921 Édouard Belin sent the first image via radio waves with his belinograph.